chloealbright/DevHiveMind/Language Overlap/Byte stream.md

 ---
 tags:
-  - review
-  - revist
-  - CombinePart2
   - Serialization
+  - streams
 author:
   - jacgit18
+Comments: This documentation discusses Byte stream.
-Status: Refinement
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-17
 Relates:
 ---
 In Java, a byte stream is a sequence of bytes used for reading from or writing to a source or destination.
 It provides a low-level, fundamental way of handling binary data.